cllorenz/fave-project/README.md

 This repo includes the codebase of FaVe.

- - fave/ -> includes the modeling pipeline and a set of management tools
+ - `fave/` - includes the modeling pipeline and a set of management tools
- - hassel/net_plumber/ -> includes the NetPlumber verification backend
+ - `hassel/net_plumber/` - includes the NetPlumber verification backend
+ - `policy-translator/` - includes the policy management tool [PolicyTranslator](policy-translator/README.md)

 ## First steps